Virtual Machines (VMs)

 - Other Xen drivers

-It is included in the installation ISO of XCP-ng Windows PV Tools 9.0 and above.
+It is included in the installation ISO of XCP-ng Windows Guest Tools 9.0 and above.
 You'll find the ISO download in the Assets section.
 See the newest releases here.

 Before running XenClean: